-When moving to Vancouver Island, many people become concerned due to ferry rides, seaplanes and helicopters required to leave the Island.
-However, once you're here, you'll find you rarely want to leave this marvellous place, unless taking a tropical vacation in Hawaii which is extremely easy.
+Many people become concerned when moving to Vancouver Island due to ferry rides, seaplanes, and helicopters required to leave the Island.
+However, once you're here, you'll find you rarely want to leave this marvellous place unless taking a tropical vacation in Hawaii, which is extremely easy.
 Everything you leave behind on the mainland will seem like unnecessary stress that you’ll no longer want to pursue.

-Nanaimo is a recreation paradise and most vacations residents find themselves booking holidays in Victoria, Maple Bay, Tofino, and Port Renfrew.
-Nanaimo has one of the longest shorelines in Canada and many lake, rivers, waterfalls, mountains, caves and trails to explore.
-A favourite Local group is called “Take A Hike” Vancouver Island where 1000’s of locals post there daily outings to some of the most remarkable places on the West Coast of Canada.
+Nanaimo is a recreational paradise, and most vacation residents find themselves booking holidays in Victoria, Maple Bay, Tofino, and Port Renfrew.
+Nanaimo has one of Canada's longest shorelines and many lakes, rivers, waterfalls, mountains, caves, and trails to explore.
+A favourite Local group is called “Take A Hike” Vancouver Island, where 1000’s locals post their daily outings to some of the most remarkable places on the West Coast of Canada.

-We don't have rush-hour in Nanaimo so you can spend more time at home in the morning enjoying the amazingly mild weather.
-So when you by a house in Nanaimo, know that you're going to live on island time.
+We don't have rush-hour in Nanaimo, so you can spend more time at home in the morning, enjoying the amazingly mild weather.
+So when you buy a house in Nanaimo, know that you're going to live on island time.
 Living here will reduce your stress, increase your quality of life, and make you realize there is more to life than just working.

 Top Ten Nanaimo Parks and Trails